just-the-docs/just-the-docs/peopleops/EIGHTMETERS.md

 ### What Time is Not Billable

-  * Anything provide to attend at your option is not. ie) Social events, ,professional development options, team trips.
+  * Anything provide to attend at your option is not. ie) Social events, professional development options, team trips.
   * Attending events, conferences, etc, is not paid unless we require you to go for marketing or another purpose (but we'll often pay for your tickets in any case).
   * Meal breaks, if taken alone.
   * Commuting is not paid unless it's to a client's office.
 If we go to a workspace with no clients, transit time is not billable.
 When visiting clients, travel time is billable.